s5uishida/install_vpp_upf_dpdk/README.md

 <a id="install_upg_vpp_packages"></a>

-#### Install the built packages
+#### Install the built UPG-VPP packages

-If you want to install the built binary packages, do the following.
+If you want to install the UPG-VPP packages, do the following.
 ```
 # dpkg -i *.deb
 ```